Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 Example subject line: "The 3-Box Method for making hard decisions"

-Why it works: Frameworks are shareable and sticky.
-Readers remember them, reference them, and forward the email to friends.
-That is organic growth for your list.
+Why it works: Frameworks are sticky and shareable.
+People remember them, quote them, and forward the email.
+That is free list growth.

 4